Xilinx/KRS/sphinx/source/index.rst

 .. admonition:: Alpha Release

+    KRS **alpha** release documentation is available at https://github.com/vmayoral/KRS/tree/krs-alpha.

+.. admonition:: Beta Release

-    KRS is still on **alpha** release.
+    KRS is on **beta** release.
 Correspondingly, the documentation provided here is not intended for production environments and should be used only for evaluation purposes.

     *Stay tuned for upcoming official releases*.

 .. figure:: docs/imgs/krs.svg